Shiba Inu is an Ethereum-based alternative to Dogecoin (AKA the original memecoin).

 Dogecoin was the original memecoin, created in December 2013 as a joke version of Bitcoin and built using essentially the same technology.
 Shiba Inu was inspired by Dogecoin, but was deployed as an ERC-20 token on the Ethereum blockchain.
 This means that beyond being a purely tongue-in-cheek crypto, it also has the power to use smart contracts in the shape of dapps and DeFi.

 People typically buy Shiba Inu in the UK through a crypto exchange such as CoinJar.
-You simply create an account, verify your ID – it only takes a few minutes – and then either deposit money from a bank account or use a credit or debit card to make the purchase.
+You can create an account, verify your ID – and then either deposit money from a bank account or use a debit card to make the purchase.

 Shiba Inu was created in August 2020 by an anonymous figure known only as Ryoshi.
 Ryoshi declared that Shiba Inu coin would be the “Dogecoin Killer”.

 As this would put the market cap of Shiba Inu slightly north of $589 trillion, the answer is no.

 Don’t invest unless you’re prepared to lose all the money you invest.
 This is a high‑risk investment and you should not expect to be protected if something goes wrong.
 Take 2 minutes to learn more: www.coinjar.com/uk/risk-summary.